 CPU cooler: Scythe Mugen 5 Rev. B

-Due to the positive experiences with the Arctic Cooling Freezer 7 Pro in the past I first tried a Arctic Cooling Freezer 12 verbaut.
+Due to the positive experiences with the Arctic Cooling Freezer 7 Pro in the past I first tried an Arctic Cooling Freezer 12.
 Unfortunately the results were not very convincing: even with light CPU load the fan control of the mainboard increased the speed to 1500 rpm and more which was also quite audible.
-In addition the speed was constantly changed.
+In addition the speed was constantly changed as well.

 As an alternative I now use a Scythe Mugen 5 Rev. B. This cooler is more than twice as expensive as the model by Arctic Cooling – but thanks to six heatpipes the CPU stays cooler and the provided 120 mm fan rarely runs faster then 600-700 rpm even under high load.
 In addition vibrations will be dampened by the rubber covers in the corners of the fan.
 The result is a system which is nearly inaudible in every situation.